odnarb/builder-bot/ROADMAP.md

 - Refunds allowed within 7 days of initial purchase or upgrade
 - No refunds for monthly renewals after 7 days
 - Abuse of build system or command blocks may result in suspension

+## Extra Ideas Not on Roadmap

+bot inventory:
+    allow bot to give self blocks when not in inventory and retry build

+code obfuscation:
+    wrap with electron (possibly deploy to macOS as well with this)

+system architecture:
+    GCP function for updating app on startup
+    GCP function with auth0 for SSO/login
+    GCP function for license check on login
+    GCP container (or function) for AI command parser GCP Firestore for db
+    GCP ? for logging user actions

+chat ideas:
+    only allow commands from authorized (or linked) player -by starting the bot and telling it who to listen to (single player only for now)

+ai instruction/context
+    access to and use of the "creative" menu accesses every single block in the game break blocks that are in the way